Muckleford, Victoria

-Muckleford is a small regional area in central Victoria, Australia.
+Muckleford is a locality in central Victoria, Australia.
 The area, also known as Wattle Flat, lies along the Muckleford Creek, a minor tributary of the Loddon River, approximately 127 kilometres north-west of the Melbourne city centre, and within the jurisdiction of the Mount Alexander Shire council.
 The nearest sizeable town is Castlemaine, approximately 7 km to the east.
 The original township is named after the English hamlet of the same name in Dorset, UK.

 Geography

 The region is characterised by gently undulating terrain featuring several farms and smaller rural properties.
 Formed over millions of years, the land contains many types of quartz sand, gravel and clay, with more fertile alluvial deposits along the Muckleford Creek valley.
 Muckleford Creek rises below Walmer and eventually flows into the Loddon River.
 For much of the year, the area experiences relatively dry conditions, more suited to sheep farming than dairying.

 The land to the west of Muckleford is characterised by sparse eucalypt forest of box ironbark, some areas of which were mined for gold in during the 19th century.
-This western forest contains many remnants of the local mining history, including several open and covered mine shafts, and a poppet head which was part of the "Red White and Blue" mine.
+This western forest has many remnants of mining activity, including several open and covered mine shafts, and a poppet head which was part of the "Red White and Blue" mine.

 Muckleford is crossed by several roads.
-Rilens Road, surfaced with yellow gravel, used to have a single raised telephone wire on wooden poles on its north side, which served local farms and houses.
+Rilens Road, surfaced with yellow gravel, used to have a single telephone wire raised on wooden poles on its north side, which served local farms and houses.
 The road runs west from the Pyrenees Highway (Route B180), and crosses the Muckleford-Walmer Road, which runs north to south.
 It crosses the Muckleford Creek, and then passes through a thin eucalypt forest.
 Along the Muckleford-Walmer Road are several farms, a disused red brick church, and the Muckleford Cemetery.

 The Pyrenees Highway connects Castlemaine to Newstead.
 The Maldon to Castlemaine road runs chiefly west to east, cutting through the Muckleford region.
 Adjacent to the Castlemaine Golf Club is the Castlemaine Steiner School and Kindergarten, which was founded in 1987.